How do you end your work week?

 5. Ask feedback for your feedback

-Seems silly?
 Are we going overboard with all this feedback on feedback?

-I don't think so.
-You don't have to have cultural differences to misunderstand each other.
+You don’t have to have cultural differences to misunderstand each other.
 It is quite natural for people to interpret information differently.
 It might be that what was meant as a positive comment to ones achievement is taken as a negative remark.
 The only way to make sure that your constructive feedback will bring the desired results is to ask your employees reflect what was said.
 This can prevent confusion and resentment.

 Overall, research shows that employees truly appreciate constructive feedback.
 It improves employee engagement and performance.
 Unfortunately, managers often resist giving it because of fear and lack of knowledge.
 Although this is a two way street, managers need to be role models.
 Giving effective feedback takes work, but luckily there are employee reports, that provide support.
 Therefore, we advice you to give timely, fact-based, specific and continues feedback through the great features we have to offer.